knight-dev/GenEpiLAC2025/course_modules_2025/Sequencing&QC/Sequencing&QC.md

 #### What if you had a large number of FastQC and kraken2 reports to analyse?

 [**MultiQC**](https://multiqc.info/) is a tool that summarises different types of NGS reports.
-It is really interesting for visualising many FastQC reports at once.
+It is really interesting for visualising many FastQC and kraken2 reports at once.

-First, install the tool:

-    pip install multiqc
-    pip install polars-lts-cpu

-Navigate to the directory "fastqc_raw" and run:
+Being inside Module_1_Sequencing_QC folder, run the following command:

-    multiqc .
+    multiqc fastq_raw kraken2

 See summarized report in a browser:

     firefox multiqc_report.html &

-[**Pavian**](https://github.com/fbreitwieser/pavian) is an interactive browser application for analysing and visualisation of results from classifiers such as Kraken 2.
+[**Pavian**](https://github.com/fbreitwieser/pavian) is another interactive browser application for analysing and visualisation of results from classifiers such as Kraken2.

 First, navigate to [https://fbreitwieser.shinyapps.io/pavian/](https://fbreitwieser.shinyapps.io/pavian/).